-Rights Responsibilities Students have a right to: Students have a responsibility to: work in a secure environment where, participate fully in the school's without intimidation, bullying (including educational program, with support where applicable, and to attend regularly. cyber-bullying) or harassment they are able to fully develop their talents, Students should also be expected to interests and ambition display positive behaviours that demonstrate respect for themselves, their participate fully in the school's peers, their teachers and all other educational program members of the school community. be provided with a curriculum that will demonstrate respect for the rights of be person centered and inclusive of their others, including the right to learn, and to learning requirements and style. contribute to an engaging educational experience for themselves and other be provided with a written report that represents the child's progress twice a students. year.
-This will be in the form of the take responsibility for their own learning.
-Australian Victorian Essential Learning As students progress through school they Standards (AUSVELS) based on will be encouraged and supported to take assessments completed by the school greater responsibility for their own and professional recommendations learning and participation as members of including allied health professionals the whole school community.
-This involves developing as individual learners and increasingly managing their own learning and growth by setting goals and managing resources to achieve these goals.
+Students have a responsibility to:

+- participate fully in the school's educational program, with support where applicable, and to attend regularly.

+Students should also be expected to display positive behaviours that demonstrate respect for themselves, their peers, their teachers and all other members of the school community.

+- demonstrate respect for the rights of others, including the right to learn, and to contribute to an engaging educational experience for themselves and other students.

+- take responsibility for their own learning.

+As students progress through school they

+will be encouraged and supported to take

+greater responsibility for their own

+learning and participation as members of

+the whole school community.
+This

+involves developing as individual learners

+and increasingly managing their own

+learning and growth by setting goals and

+managing resources to achieve these

+goals.